P0455 – Meaning, Causes, Symptoms, & Fixes

 The evaporative emission control (EVAP) system prevents fuel vapors from escaping into the atmosphere.
 The fuel vapors from the fuel tank are absorbed and stored by charcoal pellets in the charcoal canister.
 The vent control valve is controlled by the engine control module (ECM) and allows air to flow into the charcoal canister to purge the gas vapors into the engine air intake to be burned.
 The flow of the gas vapors from the charcoal canister to the engine air intake is controlled by a purge valve.
-Both the vent control valve and the purge valve are usually open when the engine is at normal operating temperature.
-However, the ECM occasionally performs leak tests to ensure the evaporative emission control system is working properly.
-During the leak test, the ECM closes the vent control valve and purge valve to create a vacuum.
+The vent control valve is normally opened when the engine is on, and the purge volume control valve is normally closed and is controlled by the ECM to open when it is ready to purge the stored fuel vapors from the charcoal canister.
+However, the ECM occasionally performs leak tests to ensure the evaporative emission control system is working properly when the vehicle is turned off.
+During the leak test, the ECM closes the vent control valve to create a sealed EVAP system.
 If the EVAP system does not maintain the pressure, the ECM recognizes an evaporative emission control leak.
 In the case of P0455, it is a very large leak.
 This is usually indicative of a loose, broken, or missing gas cap.

 - Check Engine Light is on

 - Decreased fuel economy

 - Missing, defective, damaged, or loose cap (*Most Common)

 - Faulty or stuck EVAP vent control valve

 - Faulty or stuck EVAP purge volume control valve

 - Cracked or disconnected EVAP hose

 How Serious Is Code P0455? – Low